shalex88/gst-pipeline-launch/README.md

 - Disabling branch that was forks and the fork is still enabled is unsupported
 - Registering multiple branches/elements with the same name is unsupported
 - gst_object_unref errors when disabling branches
+- Tee with more than one branch is unsupported